Kelly Cooke: Playing career

 After graduating from Princeton University in 2013, Cooke was selected by the Boston Blades with the 35th overall pick in the 2013 CWHL Draft.
 In 2015, Cooke signed with the Boston Pride of the newly-created National Women's Hockey League (NWHL) professional league.
 On December 31, 2015, she participated in the 2016 Outdoor Women's Classic, the first outdoor professional women's ice hockey game.

 Following her retirement from the NWHL in 2016, Cooke served as the league's Director of Player Safety.

 Officiating career

 In September 2019, Cooke became one of four women to officiate at the NHL level for the first time, working in an NHL Prospect Tournament hosted by the Nashville Predators in Nashville, Tennessee.

 Cooke was also joined by Katie Guay, Kendall Hanley, and Kirsten Welsh as officials who worked the Elite Women's 3-on-3 event at the 2020 National Hockey League All-Star Game at Enterprise Center in St. Louis.

 Also in 2020, Cooke served as a referee at the 2020 IIHF Women's U18 World Championship and officiated the bronze medal game, a 6–1 victory by Russia over Finland.

 Cooke officiates at the Professional Women's Hockey League, which started in 2024.

+In August 2025, Cooke was selected to officiate the women's ice hockey tournament at the 2026 Winter Olympics.